 Exploring Outdoor Activities

 Michigan is a beautiful place.
-Therefore, it only makes sense to devote some of your time RV camping in Michigan exploring the great outdoors.
-Fortunately, since there are so many opportunities for outdoor recreation in the state, you’re sure to find some way to enjoy your time outside while taking in all of the beauty.
+Therefore, it only makes sense to devote some of your time RV camping in Michigan to exploring the great outdoors.
+Fortunately, since there are so many opportunities for outdoor recreation in the state, you’re sure to find a way to enjoy your time outside while taking in all of the beauty.

 Hiking, Biking and Nature Trails

 Following trails on foot or by bike is a great way to really connect with nature and take in all the beautiful views.
-Luckily, Michigan has tons of excellent rails, so finding a place to do this is super easy.
+Luckily, Michigan has tons of excellent trails, so finding a place to do this is super easy.
 Below are some of our favorites.

 Like to hit the trails on foot?
 Here are our top picks for you: